Ilaha-Habibova/ilaha-habibova.github.io/README.md

 **RTU Science and Innovation Centre (AirBaltic Collaboration)** (Feb 2025 – May 2025)

-Contributed to an industry collaboration focused on improving airline operations through data analysis and operational optimization using real-world business data.

 ### Key Contributions

 - Developed a **data-driven proposal** to optimize **AirBaltic crew roster planning**.